-The PCI memory map is controlled by the Raven MPU/PCI bus bridge controller ASIC and by the Universe PCI/VME bus bridge ASIC.
-The Raven and Universe devices adjust system mapping to suit a given application via programmable map decoder registers.
+The PCI memory map is controlled by the MPU/PCI bus bridge controller portion of the Hawk ASIC and by the Universe PCI/VME bus bridge ASIC.
+The Hawk and Universe devices adjust system mapping to suit a given application via programmable map decoder registers.